hyperledger/indy-plenum/design/view-change.md

   process, it should be ordered as if it is a new request but result in a no-op

 Ideally all complex logic should be contained in separate testable classes:
-- Network - interface for sending network messages
+- `Network` - interface for sending network messages and subscribing to them
-- Executor - interface for requests dynamic validation and execution
+- `Executor` - interface for requests dynamic validation and execution
-- Orderer - implementation of normal requests ordering
+- `Orderer` - implementation of normal requests ordering
-- Checkpointer - implementation of checkpoints
+- `Checkpointer` - implementation of checkpoints
-- Viewchanger - implementation of view-change, depends on all above interfaces
+- `Viewchanger` - implementation of view-change, depends on all above interfaces

-Good implementation details of Network, Executor, Orderer, and Checkpointer are out of scope of this design.
+Proper implementation details of `Network`, `Executor`, `Orderer`, and `Checkpointer` are out of scope of this design.
 They are here to:
-- provide interface seams to make implementing and testing Viewchanger easier
+- provide interface seams to make implementing and testing `Viewchanger` easier
 - provide better separation of state in replica
 - make dependencies clear
 - set basis for future refactorings

-However in order to make Viewchanger work in current codebase these interfaces still need to be implemented.
+However in order to make `Viewchanger` work in current codebase these interfaces still need to be implemented.
 To make changes as noninvasive as possible they either should be made part of replica or implemented as thin adaptors on top of replica.
+Interface descriptions here will be complete from `Viewchanger` point of view, but some of them will need extension if someone will need to refactor parts of node/replica into proper implementation of `Orderer` and `Checkpointer`.

+### Network interface

+- `send(message)` - send message to network.
+This could be as simple as adding message to some outbox
+- `add_filter(predicate)` - stash or discard all incoming messages based on passed predicate (closure), return unique identifier
+- `remove_filter(id)` - resume processing of all messages that were filtered by previously added predicate.
+Question is still open whether messages should discarded or just stashed and reexecuted on resume and how interface for this should be implemented.

+### Executor

+- `validate(batch)` - rewind (if needed) uncommited state to point where batch could be applied, check that batch is valid and apply it.
+If batch was already commited just accept it as valid.
+This probably should be split into several methods (like `is_commited`, `revert`, and so on), but this is to be determined during real work on code.

+### Orderer

+- `view_no()` - return current viewNo
+- `enter_next_view()` - increment current viewNo, discard all previous messages
+- `preprepared()` - return list of pre-prepared batches
+- `prepared()` - return list of prepared batches
+- `preprepare(batch)` - unconditionally put some batch into pre-prepared state producing all neccessary side effects (like sending PREPARE messages from backup replicas)

+Also it's possible that it will be easier to implement `batches()` method that return list of batches in any state and then query them for their state (pre-prepared, prepared, commited).

+### Checkpointer

 -- draft --

 Required read-only external state:
-1) current view
-2) list of pre-prepared requests
-3) list of prepared requests
-4) list of checkpoints + stable checkpoint
+1) list of checkpoints + stable checkpoint
-5) ledger to perform request validation

 Required actions to perform on external state:
-1) send messages
-2) enable/disable 3PC processing
-3) update current view
-4) update checkpoints
+1) update checkpoints
-5) put request into pre-prepared state with all side effects
-6) start catchup and wait until it's done